shaybogomoltz/BRITNZ/Linkedin_profile_of_IT_Brazilians.md

 PS: Smart rules to reach out other Brazilians.
 1. Be polite everyone deserve it.
-2. No one MUST do anything, if they do it go for you.
+2. No one MUST do anything, if they do it good for you.
 3. Never start a conversation with "Can you give me a job?"
 4. Inviting a person for a coffee/beer, it will help you to create empathy.
 5. Better than asking for something is to create a real networking.